w8r/liang-barsky/README.md

 ## Performance

-I ran a check against a one Cohen-Sutherland algorithm implemented by @mourner for clipping just one segment.
+I ran a check against the Cohen-Sutherland algorithm implemented by @mourner for clipping just one segment.
 Though test include memory allocation, they are fair for the task at hand, since you can use the results in an equal manner after the invocation of the clipper.